open-sdg/open-sdg/docs/configuration.md

 * `title`: Controls the title of the reporting status page.
 Defaults to "Reporting status".
 * `description`: Controls the introductory text under the title.
 If omitted there will be no introductory text.
 * `disaggregation_tabs`: Whether or not to display disaggregation status tabs.
 If omitted, this defaults to false.
 If you enable this setting, you should also use "expected_disaggregations" in your indicator configuration, in order to provide the disaggregation status report with useful metrics.
 For more information see [expected_disaggregations](metadata-format.md#recommended-special-fields).
+* `status_types`: Controls the status types that are listed on the reporting status page.
+This also affects the options available in the indicator configuration form.
+If omitted, the defaults are `complete`, `inprogress`, `notstarted`, and `notapplicable`.
+Each item should include a `value` and `label`.

 Here is an example of using these settings: